monostable/kitnic-gitlab-config/opt/gitlab/embedded/service/gitlab-rails/doc/ci/yaml/README.md

 **Notes:**
 - Introduced in GitLab Runner v0.7.0 for non-Windows platforms.
 - Windows support was added in GitLab Runner v.1.0.0.
+- Prior to GitLab 9.2, caches were restored after artifacts.
+- From GitLab 9.2, caches are restored before artifacts.
 - Currently not all executors are supported.
 - Job artifacts are only collected for successful jobs by default.